 The solar-powered 2012 Casio G-SHOCK GW-A1000-1ADF was presented at Baselworld 2012 (you don’t see many Japanese watchmakers in Basel, do you?)
 The gadget features the same Smart Access technology that we have recently seen on an all-analog ProTrek PRX-7000T “aviator”.
 Using a revolutionary five-motor drive and an electronic crown switch, the system makes operating the gadget’s numerous functions as easy as it can possibly get without using a touch-based interface.
 And with its radio-controlled Multiband 6 system, this is also one of the most precise time measuring devices that money can potentially buy.

 The 2012 Dubey & Schaldenbrand Grand Dome DT Vintage 1946 chronograph is basically a refinished version of the 2011 D&S Grand Dome DT (ref.
-GDOM-ST-BKS-LS) model that was first revealed a year earlier.
+GDOM-ST-BKS-LS) model.
 However, the refreshed version is equipped with an even more appealing vintage-styled dial with almost the same set of vertically aligned sub-dials.
 While the original with its glossy and carbon-fiber-style surfaces was more high-tech, the new version has a certain Patek Philippe aura about it.